f-droid/fdroid-website/_docs/Reproducible_Builds.md

 You can find the APK that `fdroidserver` produced either under e.g.
 `fdroiddata/build/com.example.app/app/build/outputs/apk/prod/release/example-1.0.0-prod-release-unsigned.apk`
-(when running locally) or in the pipeline artifacts (when using GitLab CI).
+(when running locally) or in the pipeline artefacts (when using GitLab CI).
 Adjust the path accordingly (e.g. for flavours other than `prod`).